Waterproof Sprays For Clothing, Shoes and Gear

-These days a lot of camping and backpacking gear already comes treated with some sort of waterproofing material or compound, however, there is still some gear that you'll pick up that is not treated.
+These days a lot of camping and backpacking gear already comes treated with a waterproofing material or compound; however, there is still some gear that you'll pick up that is not treated.

 In a Hurry?
 The test winner after 11 hrs of research

 It does a terrific job of sealing

 Allows the material to breathe while repelling water

-Top Ten Waterproof Sprays
+10 Best Waterproof Sprays

-For tents and outdoor gear, it does a terrific job of sealing
+It does a terrific job of sealing

 Allows the material to breathe while repelling water

-As they are designed to do, this waterproofing spray provides a waterproof barrier to keep the applied surface dry.
-Whether on a previously waterproof surface or not, the result will be the same.Read more
+This option provides a waterproof barrier to keep the applied surface dry.
+Whether sprayed on a previously waterproof surface or not, the result will be the same.Read more

 No need to worry about the repelling water altering the breathability in any way as this is specifically designed to allow materials to breathe.